 6. Conch Train

 Well, this is a train ride – what kid wouldn’t love that?
 Take the tour and learn about the history of Key West.
-See the interesting archeture that is Key West.
+See the interesting architecture that is Key West.
 Kids will enjoy riding through town on a train.
-The Conch Train also offers a 2 day ticket, so hop on and off while in town.
+The Conch Train offers the ability to hop on and hop off to fully explore Key West.

 Key West offers an opportunity to learn all about the people who made it their home as well as the history of the Keys.
 Check out some of the Island’s museums.